 Thankfully many artworks have remained in the church, like the Hagerbeer-Schnitger organ with its covers painted by Caesar van Everdingen, and the Van Covelens organ, made in 1511.
 It’s the oldest playable organ in The Netherlands.
 We want to add a masterpiece to this already remarkable art collection.
 The people of Alkmaar are proud of their Great Church – a true home.

 The Great Window is a gift from and to all inhabitants of the city of Alkmaar and the surrounding region.
 The immense work of art will also serve as an extra point of interest for the 85,000 yearly visitors of the church.

-Stichting Het Grote Raam opereert zonder winstoogmerk en is op 23 september 2019 opgericht.
+Stichting Het Grote Raam opereert zonder winstoogmerk en is 23 september 2019 opgericht.
 De bestuursleden nemen deel als vrijwilligers en ontvangen geen vergoeding of tegemoetkoming.
-Het project wordt mogelijk gemaakt dankzij Stedelijk Museum Alkmaar, Taqa Theater De Vest en Stichting tot Behoud van Monumentale Kerken in Alkmaar.
+Het project wordt mede mogelijk gemaakt door Stedelijk Museum Alkmaar, Taqa Theater De Vest en Stichting tot Behoud van Monumentale Kerken in Alkmaar.

 Download het Jaarverslag van 2021